plparent/NPDL/README.md

 The code is commented in french (requested by our supervising professor).
 Some function signatures were modified with "_npdl" to make it harder for students to find this code with a copy-paste.
 The commit history on this repository is empty, since the project was originally made on the university's GitLab and copied to GitHub afterwards.

-The code is designed around layers with a forward and backward function which are sequentially during training.
+The code is designed around layers with a forward and backward function which are sequential during training.
 Those layers are contained inside our Model class which is only for sequential models.
 For the transformer, we created a specific class that executes layers in a non-sequential order.

 We also had a small adversarial attack project where we use this project to investigate error propagation in a network.
 (This can be found in AA_cifar10.ipynb)